On the representation of Boolean and real functions as Hamiltonians for quantum computing: Applications to non-diagonal operators

-The results of Theorem \ref{thm:pseudoBool} show that the $2^n$-dimensional space of diagonal Hamiltonians, i.e., Hamiltonians given as linear combinations of Pauli $Z$ operators, is isomorphic to the vector space of real functions on $n$ bits.
-Similarly, the tensor products of Pauli matrices give a basis for the vector space of $n$-qubit Hamiltonians.
-Hence, a general Hamiltonian $H$ may be expanded as a linear sum
+Here we consider the application of our results beyond strictly diagonal operators, in particular to constructing controlled unitaries (quantum gates) common in quantum algorithms.

-with $a_\alpha \in \reals$.
-Thus, an arbitrary Hamiltonian on $n$ qubits is uniquely specified by $4^n$ real coefficients.
-Unlike the Hamiltonians (\ref{eq:Hfexpan}) and (\ref{eq:Hfexpan2}) representing Booloean and real functions, the terms in $H$ do not mutually commute in general, and $H$ can act non-diagonally and with complex amplitude on computational basis states.
+Just as we have seen that diagonal Hamiltonians correspond to linear combinations of Pauli $Z$ operators, tensor products of arbitrary single-qubit Pauli matrices give a basis for the vector space of $n$-qubit Hamiltonians.
+Indeed, a general Hamiltonian $H$ may be expanded as a sum of Pauli matrices as